cldellow/datasette-scraper/README.md

 ## Architecture

-`datasette-scraper` handles the core bookkeeping for scraping--keeping track of which URLs have been scraped, rate-limiting, making the actual request.
+`datasette-scraper` handles the core bookkeeping for scraping--keeping track of URLs to be scraped, rate-limiting requests to origins, persisting data into the DB.
 It relies on plugins to do almost all the interesting work.
-For example, following redirects, navigating sitemaps, extracting data.
+For example, fetching the actual pages, following redirects, navigating sitemaps, extracting data.

+The tool comes with plugins for common use cases.
+Some users may want to author their own `after_fetch_url` or `extract_from_response` implementations to do custom processing.

 ### Overview